Fried Shrimp Tacos With Chipotle Mayo

 Nicole & Alex Langdon

 Craving an easy, fresh, and light summer dinner?
-These fried shrimp tacos feature corn tortillas, chipotle mayo, and a bright slaw and come together in under 30 minutes.
+These fried shrimp tacos feature corn tortillas, chipotle mayo, and a bright slaw and come together in just 25 minutes.
+It's the perfect recipe for easy summer dinners.

 Save this recipe!